The average salary for a Hotel Manager is $49,765.

 Popular Employer Salaries for Hotel Manager

-Pay by Experience Level for Hotel Manager
+What is the Pay by Experience Level for Hotel Managers?

 Pay Difference by Location